Bánh xèo

-Bánh xèo (/vi/, lit. 'sizzling pancake') is a crispy, stuffed rice pancake popular in Vietnam.
+Bánh xèo (/vi/, lit. 'sizzling pancake') is a crispy, stuffed rice crepe popular in Vietnam.
 The name refers to the sound (from xèo – 'sizzling') a thin layer of rice batter makes when it is poured into the hot skillet.
 It is a savoury fried pancake made of rice flour, water, and turmeric powder.
 It can also be called a Vietnamese crêpe.
 Some common stuffings include pork, prawns, diced green onion, mung bean, and bean sprouts.
 Bánh xèo is often served with side dishes.
 Usually, some commonly added ingredients include leafy greens like lettuces or perilla leaves, other herbs as flavor enhancers like mint leaves and Thai basil, cucumbers, and pickled vegetables, usually carrots and radishes.
 Its dipping sauce is nước chấm (sweet and sour garlic fish sauce).

 History

 Bánh xèo is a traditional street food in Vietnam.
 The working class mainly ate it because it was cheap and easy.
 Its origins are unknown.
 However, Vietnamese people agreed that the creation of this dish could be somewhere in Central Vietnam through the fusion of French culture from the French colonial times or South Vietnam by migrating immigrants moving into Vietnam and mixing with the surrounding culture.
-Others believe bánh xèo came from mixing Cham culture and Vietnamese cuisine.

 Through the years, bánh xèo has expanded to other nearby Southeast Asian countries like Cambodia and Thailand.
 Bánh xèo has become more popular as more affluent people started to realize its savory taste and new restaurants opening such as Banh Xeo Muoi Xiem and An La Ghien, stated Saigoneers in 2016.

 On the 2nd and 16th of each lunar month, some Vietnamese people substitute bánh xèo for rice.